GrinonBarrett/Taksidos/Core Rules/Creatures/Infectious Pudding.md

 ### Infectious Pudding
 Though it can vary in its coloration from specimen to specimen, it always takes the form of a thick ooze.
 Infectious puddings usually attack directly.
 They will always ignore another infectious pudding.
+Their collective noun is a Harmalade.

 **Creature Type**: Infectious Puddings are Infigura.